Posts

 Image

-(The Hidden Strength Behind Fearless Protection) 🌿 Introduction In the vast world of nature, courage is not always found in large or powerful creatures.
+(The Hidden Strength Behind Fearless Protection) In the vast world of nature, courage is not always found in large or powerful creatures.
 Sometimes, even a small bird can display extraordinary bravery.
 One such remarkable bird is the Lapwing —a fearless defender, known for boldly confronting even aircraft to protect its nest. 🌿 A Real-Life Incident An AirAsia X flight was preparing for takeoff.
 As the aircraft slowly moved along the runway, the pilot suddenly noticed an engine issue and halted the plane.
 On inspection, engineers discovered: A damaged fan blade tip Feathers stuck inside the engine The feathers were identified as belonging to a Masked Lapwing , a bird known for its aggressive and protective behavior.
 Such incidents are not uncommon.
 Though usually minor, they can delay flights and create operational challenges. 🌿 Who is the Lapwing?
 The Masked Lapwing (Vanellus miles) is commonly found in Australia and New Zealand .
-It belongs to a...
+It belongs to a family of birds ...